ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/PDF.md

 The Studio generates it for you from the data, and rebuilds it on demand after you change the data's shape.

-## The shared `lib.typ`
+## Versioned libraries

-Every template imports `lib.typ`, which holds the styles and helpers your documents share — fonts, colours, a `money()` formatter, header and footer blocks.
-Change it once and every template picks it up.
+New templates explicitly import `lib/v1.typ`, which holds shared styles and helpers such as fonts, colours, formatters, headers and footers.
+Create `lib/v2.typ` for an incompatible change and migrate documents one at a time; existing imports remain stable. `lib/v1.preview.typ` renders the library itself.

-`lib.preview.typ` is a small document that renders the library itself, so you can see what's in it.
+PDF Studio treats each `.typ` directly under `lib/` as a library version.
+Duplicate and rename operations include stem companions.
+A referenced library cannot be renamed or deleted: the UI lists every direct and transitive dependant.
+The final library cannot be deleted, ensuring that every workspace retains at least one library implementation.
+Root `lib.typ` remains supported for existing workspaces.

 ---

 # Part 2 — Publish

 When a template is ready, hit **Publish** in the Studio's preview toolbar.
-(The button only appears for admins, on a real template — not on `lib.typ`.)
+(The button only appears for admins, on a real document — not on a `lib/*.typ` library.)

 Publishing copies the template out of your personal workspace into the App's shared `App_Data/pdf` folder, and does rather more than a file copy:

-- **It follows the template's references.** Data files, `#include`d partials, `#image()` assets and `lib.typ` all come along, up to 8 levels deep.
+- **It follows the template's references.** Data files, `#include`d partials, `#image()` assets and imported `lib/*.typ` versions all come along, up to 8 levels deep.
 - **It flattens them.** A template authored at `reports/quote.typ` is published as `quote.typ` with its companions beside it and its paths rewritten.
 Published templates are always flat, so rendering never depends on your folder layout.